DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Proposed DANSE

 \subsection{DANSE System}

 DANSE is model-free.
 It only has access to $\mathcal{D}$.
 DANSE is data-driven and seeks to have analytical tractability like model-driven methods.
 So, to use data and the measurement system together, a prior-posterior system setup needs to be developed where the prior comes from data and the posterior follows the constraint of the linear measurement system.
-Principally, we model the unknown prior probability distribution $p\left(\mathbf{x}_t \vert \mathbf{y}_{1:t-1} \right)$ as a Gaussian distribution parameterized using an RNN.
-At time instant $t$, an RNN recursively uses the input sequence $\mathbf{y}_{1:t-1}$ and provides the parameters of the Gaussian prior as the output, collectively denoted as $\boldsymbol{\alpha}_{t \vert 1:t-1}$.
-An RNN has its parameters $\pmb{\theta}$, thus its output also depends on $\pmb{\theta}$.
-To indicate this, we write $\boldsymbol{\alpha}_{t \vert 1:t-1} \triangleq \boldsymbol{\alpha}_{t \vert 1:t-1}(\pmb{\theta})$.
-A simple block diagram of the Bayesian estimation as the inference of DANSE is shown in Fig. \ref{fig:danse}(a).
+Principally, we model the unknown prior probability distribution $p\left(\mathbf{x}_t \vert \mathbf{y}_{1:t-1} \right)$ as a Gaussian distribution parameterized by an RNN.